-Matzo minas are layered vegetable casseroles served at Sephardic Passover Seders.
+Matzo minas are layered vegetable casseroles traditional to Sephardic Passover Seders.
 This one can be aptly described as a matzo lasagna.
 Many variations are made by Sephardic Jews of various cultures.
 This one is of definite Italian influence, and will certainly remind you of an eggplant lasagna.
+Photos by Evan Atlas.

 Serves: 8 to 10